Offsite Agenda Template: Samples and Itinerary Ideas for Team Retreats

 Factors to Consider

 Consider essential factors such as team size, activity nature, budget, and organizational culture when choosing a location.
 The venue's capacity and layout should accommodate the group size and various activities.
-The layout affects team interaction and engagement, so choose a venue that aligns with your goals.
+For agendas that include parallel breakout sessions — like the 2-day and all-hands templates above — confirm that the venue has enough breakout rooms for the number of simultaneous tracks you've planned.

 Creating an Inspiring Environment